jupyter-lsp/jupyterlab-lsp/CONTRIBUTING.md

 ##### Run test with a tag

-Tags are preferrable to file names and test name matching in many settings, as they are aggregated nicely between runs.
+Tags are preferable to file names and test name matching in many settings, as they are aggregated nicely between runs.

 ```bash